Emissions of harmful substances to air

 The National Pollutant Release Inventory provides detailed information on emissions from industrial, commercial and institutional facilities that meet its reporting criteria.

 The Canadian Environmental Sustainability Indicators provide access to this information through an online interactive map.
-The map allows you to explore mercury emissions to air from individual facilities.
+The map allows users to explore rates of mercury emissions to air from individual facilities.

-• 3 facilities reported emissions over 100 kg, which were located in Quebec (1) and Saskatchewan (2)
+- 3 facilities reported emissions over 100 kg, located in Ontario (1) and Saskatchewan (2)

 Long description